 The seventies ushered in high inflation, the oil-embargo and the energy crisis.
 The eighties brought energy audits, conservation measures and steadily increasing wholesale power costs.
 The nineties delivered a changing electric utility industry environment, with the likelihood of deregulation and competition ahead.
 But, throughout the years, people working together with a cooperative spirit at AEMC have continued to get things done.
 Even though the REA program was abolished many years ago, we have been able to maintain our own financing through local and national sources to keep up with the new construction and residences across our seven county system.

-For the past 78 years, Altamaha EMC has been committed to providing quality, reliable electric service at competitive prices.
-We face the next 65 years with confidence that AEMC will meet the challenges and overcome whatever obstacles come our way.
+Since 1936, Altamaha EMC has been committed to providing quality, reliable electric service at competitive prices.
+We face the future with confidence that AEMC will meet the challenges and overcome whatever obstacles come our way.
 After all, we have the experience and proven track record that establishes us as a leader in our industry.